Precedent Transaction Analysis Guide

 Why pay a premium?

-The ability to control a company has a value, but value in a corporate sense must be represented by future cash flows.
 When the equity markets value a company, they are assessing the PV of its future cash flows.
 The PV of future cash flows is the underlying reason for a takeover.

-Takeovers are conducted with a premium for the purpose of achieving synergies; how much additional cash can the bidder earn from the target that is not available to:
+Takeovers are conducted with a premium for the purpose of achieving synergies – how much additional cash the bidder can earn from the target that is not available to:

 - The market; or